Types Of Burglar Alarms

 Can I get CCTV with my alarm?

 Yes.
-Domestic CCTV packages are available to go with the intruder alarm.
+Domestic CCTV packages are available to go with the burglar alarm.
 Typically 4, 8 and 16 camera systems with remote access/viewing via app on your smart phone are available.

 Do you install perimeter security, beams for example?